Malnutrition in India: United Nations International Children's Emergency Fund

 Department of Women and Child Development is the nodal department for UNICEF.
 India is associated with UNICEF since 1949 and is now in the fifth decade of cooperation for assisting most disadvantaged children and their mothers.
 Traditionally, UNICEF has been supporting India in several sectors like child development, women's development, urban basic services, support for community-based convergent services, health, education, nutrition, water & sanitation, disabled children, children in especially difficult circumstances, information and communication, planning and program support.
 India was a member of the UNICEF Executive Board until 31 December 1997.
 The board has 3 regular sessions and one annual session in a year.
 Strategies and other important matters relating to UNICEF are discussed in those meetings.
 A meeting of Government of India and UNICEF officials concurred on 12 November 1997 to finalize the strategy and areas for the program of cooperation for the next Master Plan of operations 1999–2002 which is to synchronize with the Ninth Plan of Government of India.

+Combating Malnutrition with strategy

+A Mangalorean doctor Edmond Fernandes piloted a project curated through the Edward & Cynthia Institute of Public Health in collaboration with Women and Child Minister of Karnataka Halappa Achar from the BJP and demonstrated proof of concept to End Malnutrition burden in India.